 The award-winning Princesshay boast 65 shops including the very best high street brands as well as some more specialised and independent stores and a good assortment of cafes and restaurants.

-Exeter was once the wealthy centre of the UK’s wool trade during the late 19th century.
+A wealthy wool trade center once existed in Exeter during the late 19th century.

-Today, health and social work account for 18% of all jobs in the city.
+Health and social work accounts for 18% of all jobs in the city today.

-Around 35,000 people commute to the city to work in these popular sectors every day.
+There are over 35,000 people who commute to the city every day to work in these popular sectors.

 Digital technology has exploded in recent years

-These range from smaller companies with less than 10 employees to larger enterprises such as the Met Office, Devon County Council and the University of Exeter, which provides over 3,900 jobs in the local area.
+Companies ranging from small businesses with fewer than 10 employees to larger enterprises such as the Met Office and Devon County Council, providing over 3,900 jobs in the area.

 Living in Exeter provides locals with some excellent outdoor activities.